Program Start Date: May 27 2026

 Location: East Asia Library, Room 2M

-Join us on March 19 for a lunchtime talk with Professor Ben Hillman, Director of Australian National University’s Australian Centre on China in the World and Editor of The China Journal.
-During the past decade China’s leaders have asserted more centralized control over the PRC’s vast bureaucracy through stricter discipline and accountability mechanisms, expanded administrative
+Join us on March 9 for a lunchtime talk with Professor Ben Hillman, Director of Australian National University’s Australian Centre on China in the World and Editor of The China Journal.
+REGISTER HERE During the past decade China’s leaders have asserted more centralized control over the PRC’s vast bureaucracy through stricter discipline and accountability mechanisms,

 March 2, 2026 SPECIAL LECTURE brought by the UW Chapter of Phi Beta Kappa.
 What is the best way to live a flourishing life?
 How does one make ethical choices?
 And what should we concretely do to live in a fuller and more inspiring way?
 Questions such as these were at the heart of philosophical